weberjn/org.openhab.automation.javascripting/README.md

 It makes heavy use of Eric Obermühlner's Java JSR 223 ScriptEngine [java-scriptengine](https://github.com/eobermuhlner/java-scriptengine) which is included here in a hacked copy.

 Currently this is Beta code.

+# Programming hints

 All Java classes used as JSR 223 script have to inherit from [org.openhab.automation.javarules.scriptsupport.ScriptBase](src/main/java/org/openhab/automation/javarules/scriptsupport/ScriptBase.java)

+Java Rules do not see other rule classes.
+Each one has its own ClassLoader.
+You cannot use any library jars, except if you build OSGI bundles.

 # Test

 Put one of the sample Java classes below into conf/automation/jsr223/

-The Java class is loaded, compiled into memory and its onLoad() method is executed.
+The Java class is loaded, compiled into memory and its onLoad() method executed.

-# addon project  for scripts
+# Project  for scripts

+To have a script compile without errors in Eclipse, it should be in a Java project with openHAB dependencies.

-* Create a folder in the openhab addons bundle tree
+* create a folder in the openhab addons bundle tree
-* copy the pom.xml of another binding,
+* copy the pom.xml of a binding
-* remove everything but the parent
+* remove everything in the pom but the parent
-* change groupId and artifactId.
+* change groupId and artifactId
-* Import this as maven project into Eclipse.
+* import the folder as maven project into Eclipse
-* link conf/automation/jsr223 as external source folder.
+* link conf/automation/jsr223 as external source folder

 # Sample Scripts